puppetlabs/puppet-docs/source/pe/3.3/install_system_requirements.markdown

 ### Split Installation

+For larger deployments (500-1000, or more nodes), we recommend a split install.
 Please ensure your hardware meets the following minimum requirements:

 - **Puppet master**, **PE console**, and **PuppetDB** nodes: at least 8 processor cores, 8 GB RAM, and high-performance disk space (per node)
 - **Puppet agent** nodes: any hardware able to run the supported operating system